opro/opro/README.md

     end

 Rate limited clients will receive an "unsuccessful" response to any query with a message letting them know they've been rate limited.
 Using redis with a rotating key generator based on (hour, daty, etc.) is one very common way to count rate, and implement the rate limits.
 Since there are so many different ways to implement this, we decided to give you a blank slate and implement it however you like.
 The default is that apps are not rate limited, and in general unlimited API access is the way to go, but if you do find abusive behavior you can always easily add in a rate limit.

+## Configurable Authorization Header

+By default oPRO allows clients to send their authorization token in a header.
+For example someone using an auth token of `9693accessTokena7ca570bbaf` could set the `Authorization` header in a request like this:

+    $ curl -H "Authorization: Bearer 9693accessTokena7ca570bbaf" "http://localhost:3000/oauth_test/show_me_the_money"

+By default oPRO will accept `Bearer` and `token` in the authorization header, but if your client needs to send a custom auth header, you can add a custom extra regular expression to parse parse and return the token.
+For example if a client was setting the auth header like this:

+    $ curl -H "Authorization: cUsTomAuthHeader 9693accessTokena7ca570bbaf" "http://localhost:3000/oauth_test/show_me_the_money"

+You could pull out the auth token using this regular expression `/cUsTomAuthHeader\s(.*)/`.
+If you're not great with regular expressions I highly recommend using [Rubular](http://rubular.com) to test regex matches.
+It is very important that we are "capturing" data with in between the `()` characters.
+The data returned inside of the parens are expected to be the auth token with no spaces or special characters such as new lines or quotes.
+To set parse this auth header in oPRO, you can specify the `header_auth_regex` in an initializer like this:

+      Opro.setup do |config|
+        config.auth_strategy = :devise

+        config.header_auth_regex = /cUsTomAuthHeader\s(.*)/
+      end

+Now when a client sends your custom auth header it will be parsed correctly.
+Custom authorization headers should not be used for security through obscurity.
+They may be exposed in the docs or tests in a later iteration of oPRO, if you have strong feelings against this, then please open a pull request or send me a message stating your case.

 ## Assumptions